esphome/esphome-docs/components/text/lvgl.rst

 The ``lvgl`` text platform creates an editable text component from an LVGL textarea widget and requires :ref:`LVGL <lvgl-main>` to be configured.

 Supported widget is :ref:`lvgl-wgt-txt`.
-A single text component supports a single widget, thus you need to choose among which one's state you want to use.
+A text component supports only a single widget; it is not possible for multiple widgets to be associated with a single text component.

 Configuration options: